-1. Maintain the EIV Income Report, and if necessary as determined by Pensacola Housing, third party authentic documents provided by the tenant, and/or the third-party Employment Verification Form.
+1. Maintain the EIV Income Report, and if necessary as determined by Pensacola Housing, third party authentic documents provided by the tenant, and/or the third-party Employment Verification Form in the tenant file.

 11.2 Debts Owed to PHAs and Terminations Module